reliablerascal/fl-legislation-etl/README.md

 * plot data (x = legislator_name, y= roll_call_id, values = partisan metric)
 * context data (bill number, title, url, and description; roll call description and date, roll call vote and overall vote summary) currently rendered as a pop-up box when hovering over individual legislator votes
 * app filter data (party, chamber, session year, plus a binary inclusion flag for Democrat vs. Republican roll calls)

+The two key metrics in this data are as follows:
+* **partisan_metric** describes each legislator vote by partisanship
+    * 0 = vote with party
+    * 1 = vote against both parties
+    * 2 = vote against party
+* **mean_partisan_metric** describes the legislators' average partisan_metric across all their votes on contested bills, where lower numbers (0) indicate voting in lock-step with their party
+* (to add: n_bills, which could be used to calculate a margin of error for partisanship)

 See [Data Dictionary for app_voting_patterns](docs/data-dictionary-app-voting-patterns.csv).